MichaelStott/tech-squawks/web/content/cloud_computing/introduction.md

 ### AWS

-These tutorials will target AWS for deploying examples and exploring cloud computing design.
-AWS is one the earliest and, at the time of writing, most popular cloud provider.
+These tutorials will target Amazon Web Services (AWS) for deploying examples and exploring cloud computing design.
+AWS is one the earliest and most popular cloud provider.
 While the individual implementation of computing, data-store, networking, and other cloud services varies between cloud-providers, the principles learned here can be applied to all platforms.